 Move over Banana bread, there’s a new cake in town.
+Banana Chocolate Peanut Butter Crunch Cake, that is.
 Before you turn those overripe bananas into muffins yet again, whip up this insanely tasty layer cake instead!
 The combo of banana + chocolate + peanut butter is rich and oh-so-satisfying, and Cocoa Crispies cereal adds a fun crunch element to this cake!
 It’s perfect for birthday celebrations, get togethers, or when you just really want cake.

 The cake is essentially a super moist banana bread, with the twist of a decadent chocolate swirl.
 The easiest way to make it is to make the banana cake in one bowl, then pour half of the batter into another bowl which you’ll mix with the melted chocolate to create a super rich, chocolatey banana cake batter.

 Then, grease your pans, and pour half of the plain banana cake batter into the pans.
 Using a tablespoon, dollop the chocolate cake batter all over the plain batter, and then dollop more plain batter, more chocolate batter, in a random pattern until your cake pans are filled evenly (about halfway each).
 Using a toothpick or a knife, swirl the batters together to create a chocolatey banana swirl cake.

 This cake has two frostings, which means it’s twice as delicious (at least in my book).
 Inside the cake, you have a peanut butter frosting, which you’ll likely want to slather on everything.
 I usually make a little extra and eat it with pretzels, nilla wafers, fruit – you name it.